UoB-COMSM0166/2025-group-7/README.md

 - Round ends when all AI tanks or the player is destroyed

 #### Technical Challenges
-- Independent AI tanks (no coordinated tactics)
+- Independent AI tanks (partial coordinated tactics)

-Future improvements could include cooperative AI behaviors.
+Future improvements could include more cooperative AI behaviors.

 ### Evaluation